weerd/spark-wordpress/README.md

 ## Setup Instructions

-1) Clone this repository to your local development environment.
+1) Download this repository without the GIT history to your local development environment and rename it for your project.

 2) Download a fresh copy of [WordPress](https://wordpress.org/download/).